Home chevron_right Recycling and rubbish chevron_right Your bin collections chevron_right Garden waste chevron_right Garden waste subscription FAQs

 add

-If you still have garden waste after this, you'll be responsible for getting rid of it.
-You can either compost it yourself, or you can take it to the Household Waste Recycling Centre.
-Don't forget, you need to book an appointment at the Household Waste Recycling Centre, you can't just turn up.
+You can either compost it yourself, or take it to the Household Waste Recycling Centre.
+Don't forget, you must book an appointment at the Household Waste Recycling Centre before you go.

 Please do not put garden waste in your black refuse bin.